a-rahimi/dataframe/README.md

 calling Python callbacks.
 In C++, this is not an issue.
 Applying a user-supplied C++ lambda to every row of a dataframe is not any slower than applying a built-in method.
-That means a C++ dataframe library can focus on providing logical structure rather than implementing all basic operation imaginable.
+That means a C++ dataframe library can focus on implementing high level operations on dataframes rather than implementing all basic operation imaginable.
 Another consideration is that C++ structs already provide rich ways to manipulate structured data.
 For example, C++ already has facilities to combine two different types of struct into one new struct and handle the resulting conflicting field names through multiple inheritance.
 But in interpreted languages, structured data have to be represented through dynamic data structures that are slower to manipulate.
 This is contrary to the approach [a well-established C++ dataframe package](https://github.com/hosseinmoein/DataFrame) takes, where dataframes are